chominchae/chominchae/README.md

-# Chominchae
+//# Chominchae
-I am a student studying computer engineering.
+//I am a student studying computer engineering.

-## 🎓 Education
+//## 🎓 Education
-- Hankuk University of Foreign Studies, Computer Engineering, Freshman
+//- Hankuk University of Foreign Studies, Computer Engineering, Freshman

 <!--
 **chominchae/chominchae** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.